 Data Item Description Flexible mortgage A mortgage where you can change the monthly payments and pay off part or all of the loan whenever you like.
 It is normally linked to any interest rate type.
-Details vary from one mortgage to another, but for reporting purposes, to be reported as a flexible mortgage, the mortgage should have the following features: interest must be calculated monthly or daily; and must have an overpayment facility Offset mortgage - positive and/or negative offset An offset mortgage will typically have similar facilities to a flexible mortgage, but will also allow the borrower to offset positive (savings and/or current account) and/or negative balances (credit card and/or personal loans) against their outstanding mortgage balance.
-Loans where income is not evidenced This applies to loans which are based on one or more persons' incomes.
-These loans are those where the lender has no independent documentary evidence to verify income (e.g. as provided by an employer's reference, a bank statement, a salary slip, a P60, or audited/certified accounts).
-Total gross income This is the total of the gross annual incomes (before tax or other deductions) of each of the individual borrowers whose incomes were taken into account when the lender made the lending assessment/decision.
+Details vary from one mortgage to another, but for reporting purposes, to be reported as a flexible mortgage, the mortgage should have the following features: • interest must be calculated monthly or daily; and must have an overpayment facility Offset mortgage - positive An offset mortgage will typically have similar facilities to and/or negative offset a flexible mortgage, but will also allow the borrower to offset positive (savings and/or current account) and/or negative balances (credit card and/or personal loans) against their outstanding mortgage balance.

+evidenced persons' incomes.
+These loans are those where the lender has no independent documentary evidence to verify income (e.g. as provided by an employer's reference, a bank Total gross income This is the total of the gross annual incomes (before tax or other deductions) of each of the individual borrowers whose incomes were taken into account when the lender made the lending assessment/decision.
 For these purposes, each borrower's gross income is the sum of that person's main income and any other reckonable income (e.g., overtime, income from other sources etc to the extent that the lender takes such additional income into account in whole or in part).
-For example if borrower A has gross income of £25,000 and borrower B has gross income of £20,000 then total gross income for the loan would be £45,000
+For example if borrower A has gross income of £25,000 and borrower B has gross income of £20,000 then total gross income for the loan would be